psmd-iberutaru/Lezargus/docs/source/technical/contributing.rst

     - Python source files are better as one word.
     - Please have proper docstrings for all your files, functions, and classes.
-      We require this but sometimes the automatic tools don't catch very case.
+      We require this but sometimes the automatic tools don't catch every case.
       We (generally) follow the
       `Google/numpydoc <https://numpydoc.readthedocs.io/en/latest/format.html>`_
       style guide.
 (Note if you find a violation of the guide in our